awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the Region that meets your needs\.
-This choice is important because some Amazon EC2 resources can be shared between Regions, while others can't\.
+1. From the navigation bar, select the Region where the resource to untag is located\.
 For more information, see [Resource locations](resources.md)\.

 1. In the navigation pane, choose a resource type \(for example, **Instances**\)\.